roni-kreinin/turtlebot4_manual/mechanical/turtlebot4_lite.md

 ---
-sort: 1
+sort: 2
 ---

-# Turtlebot4 Standard
+# TurtleBot 4 Lite

 Text can be **bol d**, _italic_, or ~~strikethrough~~.
 [Links](https://github.com) should be blue with no underlines (unless hovered over).